Frequently Asked Questions

 4. The raw honey is then poured into drums and carefully matured in temperature-controlled facilities.

-5. When the raw Mānuka honey has reached the ultimate maturing level it gets poured into the creaming tank and is creamed for around three days.
+5. When the raw Mānuka honey has reached the ultimate maturing level it gets poured into a mixing tank and slowly stirred to start the creaming process.
+This creaming process typically takes 3-7 days and gives the unique texture of NZ creamed manuka honey.

 6. Next, we pack the honey straight into jars, ready for our customers.